 GROUNDING TECHNIQUES USING TOUCH

 If you are in a crowded room, workplace, or courtroom, making it difficult to employ some of these techniques, try using the tip of your thumbs to touch each finger on its hand, perhaps even counting in your mind at the same time (1-2-3-4-3-2-1) as you connect the thumb to each finger over and over again.
-This is an easy and successful way to calm your mind and return to the present when you are unable to use more obvious techniques.
-Touching your fingers in this way sends signals to your brain which activate the left side.
+Touching your fingers in this way sends signals to your brain which activates the left-to-right side communication.
+This is an easy and successful way to calm your mind and return to the present when you cannot use more obvious techniques.

 GROUNDING TECHNIQUES USING SMELL

 Essential oils and diffusers aren’t just a fad.
 Try some citrus-based oils such as orange or lemon, in a diffuser.
 Notice how quickly your mood perks up as the smell fills the room.

 When you’re not in a moment of trauma, plan ahead by identifying some smells that remind you of happy times.
 Perhaps jasmine to remind you of your childhood garden.
 Or cloves to remind you of the smells during the holidays.
 Pine may remind you of hiking.

 Also, peppermint oil – or any other way you can smell peppermint – has a healing, calming effect on people.
 Try it out.
 Add a couple of drops to some coconut oil (or by itself, depending on your personal sensitivity) and rub a little on your temples (be careful not to use too much or it might burn).
 As an added bonus, peppermint oil helps to relieve migraines, headaches and body pain.

 GROUNDING TECHNIQUES USING TASTE